 \subsubsection{Detection and classification tasks}

-Two studies were conducted: one involving binary signal detection and the other involving three-class signal classification.
-For the binary detection task, CNN-based NOs were employed to determine the presence or absence of a signal.
-For the three-class classification task, ResNet-based observers were tasked with distinguishing among signal-absent, one-signal-present, and two-signals-present conditions.
-Several observer models and signal settings were varied to examine how $\mathcal{V}$-info responds across tasks.
-Details are provided in Appendix~\ref{signal-setting}.
+Two task settings were investigated: a binary signal detection task and a three-class signal classification task.
+In the binary detection task, the goal was to determine the presence or absence of a signal.
+In the three-class classification task, the objective was to distinguish among signal-absent, one-signal-present, and two-signals-present conditions.
+Several signal and background configurations were varied to study how $\mathcal{V}$-info responds across different tasks.
+Additional details are provided in Appendix~\ref{signal-setting}.